Master of Arts in Teaching English to Speakers of Other Languages

 |MTSL 570 History of the English Language||3 credits|

-In conjunction with Gonzaga’s School of Education, the MA/TESOL Program also offers a 14-credit ELL endorsement which consists of a combination of the courses listed below.
-The courses will develop the candidates' knowledge of:
+The MA/TESOL Program also offers a 14-credit English Language Learner (ELL) endorsement which consists of a combination of the courses listed below.
+This is not a stand-alone endorsement.

 |MTSL 501/MTSL 580 Theory and Practice of Language Teaching and TESOL Practicum||4 credits|

 |MTSL 514/EDTE 566 Literacy and the English Language Learners

 |MTSL 550 Language Awareness